How scenario planning helps you take control in uncertainty

 Scenario planning can be used across different departments, but it has a specific – and vital – application for finance teams.

-According to Gartner, financial scenario planning is a strategic planning tool for improving financial forecasting by evaluating the uncertainties, risks, and opportunities of multiple potential future states.
+According to Gartner, financial scenario planning is a strategic planning tool for improving financial forecasting by evaluating the uncertainties, risks, and opportunities of a variety of possible future scenarios.

-For FP&A teams, this will help create agile budgets and forecasts that can influence the direction and performance of their organization.
+For FP&A teams, this helps create agile budgets and forecasts that are more resilient and can influence the direction and performance of their organization.

-Done right, and scenario planning can help your leadership teams to:
+When done correctly, scenario planning can help your leadership team members to:

-- Identify early warning signs of challenges to the business
+- Identify early warning signs of potential challenges to the business: enabling finance teams to better prepare for and mitigate risks before they escalate

-- Test different actions and see how they influence outcomes
+- Test different actions and see how they influence outcomes: enabling more informed decision-making as leaders can perform scenario analysis before committing resources

-- Respond to change quickly and strategically in times of stress and uncertainty
+- Respond to change quickly and with strategic thinking in times of stress and uncertainty

-While scenario planning has long been part of the strategic toolkit, events in recent years have highlighted just how critical it can be.
-Finance professionals have recognized the benefits of scenario planning in helping their organizations respond to change, and now consider it their most favored forecasting technique.
+Scenario planning has long been part of the strategic management toolkit.
+However, in today’s fast-paced business environment, finance professionals recognize the benefits of scenario planning in helping their organizations respond to rapid change, and now consider it their most favored forecasting technique.

 Setting the right foundations